thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ```
  \

 The first time you open your datafile, it may take a while to load.
-This is normal - the program is analyzing all the data points in your data file.
-For a typical exploratory GC-MS run of around 60 minutes, this is more than 2.5 million data points!
-So please be patient.
-After you open your data file once, subsequent openings will not take so long, Once the app opens, press shit+q to load the chromatogram(s).
+Once the new RShiny window opens, press shit+q to load the chromatogram(s).

 ## loading analyzeGCMSdata (advanced)